 Drugs can cause hypomagnesemia.
-Examples include chronic (> 1 yr) use of a proton pump inhibitor and concomitant use of diuretics.
-Amphotericin B can cause hypomagnesemia, hypokalemia, and acute kidney injury.
+Examples include chronic (> 1 year) use of a proton pump inhibitor and concomitant use of diuretics.
+Amphotericin B can cause hypomagnesemia, hypokalemia, and acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more .
 The risk of each of these is increased with duration of therapy with amphotericin B and concomitant use of another nephrotoxic agent.
 Liposomal amphotericin B is less likely to cause either kidney injury or hypomagnesemia.
 Hypomagnesemia generally resolves with cessation of therapy.

-Clinical manifestations are anorexia, nausea, vomiting, lethargy, weakness, personality change, tetany (eg, positive Trousseau or Chvostek sign or spontaneous carpopedal spasm, hyperreflexia), and tremor and muscle fasciculations.
+Some patients are asymptomatic.
+Clinical manifestations include anorexia, nausea, vomiting, lethargy, weakness, personality change, tetany (eg, positive Trousseau or Chvostek sign or spontaneous carpopedal spasm, hyperreflexia), and tremor and muscle fasciculations.

 Magnesium deficiency should be suspected even when serum magnesium concentration is normal in patients with unexplained hypocalcemia or refractory hypokalemia.
-Magnesium deficiency should also be suspected in patients with unexplained neurologic symptoms and alcoholism, with chronic diarrhea, or after cyclosporine use, cisplatinum-based chemotherapy, or prolonged therapy with amphotericin B or aminoglycosides.
+Magnesium deficiency should also be suspected in patients with unexplained neurologic symptoms and alcohol use disorder, with chronic diarrhea, or after cyclosporine use, cisplatin-based chemotherapy, or prolonged therapy with amphotericin B or aminoglycosides.

-About twice the amount of the estimated deficit should be given in patients with intact renal function, because about 50% of the administered magnesium is excreted in urine.
-Oral magnesium salts (eg, magnesium gluconate 500 to 1000 mg po tid) are given for 3 to 4 days.
+About twice the amount of the estimated deficit should be given in patients with intact renal function because about 50% of the administered magnesium is excreted in urine.
+Oral magnesium salts (eg, magnesium gluconate 500 to 1000 mg orally 3 times a day) are given for 3 to 4 days.
 Oral treatment is limited by the onset of diarrhea.

 Parenteral administration is reserved for patients with severe, symptomatic hypomagnesemia who cannot tolerate oral drugs.
-Sometimes a single injection is given in patients with alcoholism who are unlikely to adhere to ongoing oral therapy.
+Sometimes a single injection is given in patients with alcohol use disorder who are unlikely to adhere to ongoing oral therapy.
 When magnesium must be replaced parenterally, a 10% magnesium sulfate solution (1 g/10 mL) is available for IV use and a 50% solution (1 g/2 mL) is available for IM use.
 The serum magnesium concentration should be monitored frequently during magnesium therapy, particularly when magnesium is given to patients with renal insufficiency or in repeated parenteral doses.
-In these patients, treatment is continued until a normal serum Mg concentration is achieved.
+In these patients, treatment is continued until a normal serum magnesium concentration is achieved.

-In severe, symptomatic hypomagnesemia (eg, magnesium < 1.25 mg/dL [< 0.5 mmol/L] with seizures or other severe symptoms), 2 to 4 g of magnesium sulfate IV is given over 5 to 10 min.
-When seizures persist, the dose may be repeated up to a total of 10 g over the next 6 h.
-In patients in whom seizures stop, 10 g in 1 L of 5% D/W can be infused over 24 h, followed by up to 2.5 g q 12 h to replace the deficit in total Mg stores and prevent further drops in serum magnesium.
+In severe, symptomatic hypomagnesemia (eg, magnesium < 1.25 mg/dL [< 0.5 mmol/L] with seizures or other severe symptoms), 2 to 4 g of magnesium sulfate IV is given over 5 to 10 minutes.
+When seizures persist, the dose may be repeated up to a total of 10 g over the next 6 hours.
+In patients in whom seizures stop, 10 g in 1 L of 5% D/W (dextrose in water) can be infused over 24 hours, followed by up to 2.5 g every 12 hours to replace the deficit in total magnesium stores and prevent further drops in serum magnesium.